doc1oo/LovelyComposerDocs/index_en.rst

 .. image:: img/basic_edit_tool.png

-It's to the right of the save music button.
+It located the right of the save music button.

 The functions are as follows in order from left to right.